Tools4everBV/HelloID-Conn-Prov-Target-NedapOns-Users-ReadMe/README.md

  - Mapping between HR departments to Nedap Clients/Locations for determining the scope for the Nedap Provisioning roles and possibly for the DefaultScope.

 - Mapping between HR Teams to Nedap Team/Employee for determining the scope for the Nedap Provisioning roles and possibly for the DefaultScope.
  - Determine the scope **Types** that are required for the role assignments.
-The connector supports default **ten scope possibilities**.
+The connector supports default **twelve scope possibilities**.
 The overview can be overwhelming to the customer in the entitlement overview.
 This means that there are ten entitlements created per Nedap Role.
 Please remove the entitlement types which not apply to your needs, by removing the code in the entitlement script.

 - The HelloID DataStorage must be enabled